Origin of Watermelon

 Where to find Watermelon in India

-Warm temperatures bring watermelon throughout the country.
+Warm temperatures herald the arrival of watermelon.
 When in season, vendors sell the delicious red fruits on nearly every corner.
-In small villages to thriving urban centers, the fruits arrive by the truckful and are eagerly purchased by markets.
+In small villages to thriving urban centers, the fruits arrive by the truckful and are eagerly purchased by shops of all sizes.

 Watermelons also appear during the off-season.
 However, these fruits are seldom the delicious, crisp and sweet types found in the summer months.
-As August approaches, expect disappointingly mealy, insipid flesh from watermelons.
+As August approaches, expect disappointingly mealy, insipid flesh from the remaining stock.

 |Watermelon sellers of Allahabad|